 A wet canopy or temperatures below zero centigrade (0°C) may also cause a stable parachutal stall.
-The Pasha 6 will usually spontaneously recover from a parachutal stall within 2-3 seconds.
-If the canopy remains in a parachutal stall, it is sufficient to gently push both A risers forward or open - release the trimmers.
+The Pasha 4 will usually spontaneously recover from a parachutal stall within 2-3 seconds.
+If the canopy remains in a parachutal stall, it is sufficient to gently push both A risers forward or to push the accelerator.